Hexagon Robotics AEON: Price, Specs & Where to Buy (2026)

 Hexagon Robotics is the humanoid robotics division of Hexagon AB, a Swedish multinational publicly traded on Nasdaq Stockholm (ticker: HEXA B) with a market capitalization of approximately $28.5 billion USD.
 Hexagon AB was founded in 1975, is headquartered in Stockholm, and employs roughly 24,800 people in 50 countries.
 The parent company generates approximately €5.4 billion in annual revenue and is the global leader in measurement technology — its products span precision sensors, metrology equipment, geospatial systems, industrial software, and autonomous solutions used across manufacturing, construction, mining, agriculture, and aerospace.

 AEON was unveiled at the Hexagon LIVE Global conference on June 17, 2025, in Las Vegas.
-The robot was developed in collaboration with NVIDIA (simulation, compute, and AI), Microsoft (Azure cloud for scalable development and training), and Maxon (next-generation actuators).
-Hexagon's robotics division also announced initial pilot partnerships with BMW Group, Schaeffler Group, and Pilatus Aircraft.
+The robot was developed in collaboration with NVIDIA (simulation, compute, and AI), Microsoft (Azure cloud, one-shot imitation learning, multimodal AI model training), and Schaeffler (Hermes Award-winning strain wave and planetary gear actuators).
+Hexagon's robotics division announced initial pilot partnerships with BMW Group, Schaeffler Group, and Pilatus Aircraft.
+AEON won a CES 2026 Innovation Award (Honoree, Robotics category) in January 2026.

 At GTC 2026 (March 16–18, 2026), Hexagon Robotics was named an NVIDIA GR00T ecosystem partner alongside AGIBOT, Agility Robotics, Boston Dynamics, Figure AI, 1X Technologies, and NEURA Robotics.
 This places AEON in the same tier as the most heavily funded humanoid programs in the world.